| LETTERS FROM ABROAD From time to time we expect to publish informal

 [Felix J. Oinas, KALEVIPOEGKUTKEIS (in fetters), no bibliographic information]

+quotes a little from one section.
 With great difficulty I also tracked down some political history books on the Baltics

 (difficult, from here, that is, and in English).
 One, I found by tracking down the author,